 The chilly weather can damage your skin, that’s why it’s so important to spare your hands from the frosty weather effects.
 In winter it’s very difficult to keep nails healthy and strong.

 Cold weather can dehydrate your nails and cuticles, and it can mean dry and brittle nails easily prone to infection and breakage.
 So if your nails tend to break easier in cold weather, check out these tips for nail care in winter.

 1. Don’t use nail polish too often

 If you want to have strong and healthy nails during the winter you should take a break from your regular manicures and nail polish.
-Most nail polishes contain chemicals like formaldehyde and acetone that can erode your nails natural protein layer that protect your nails, and using nail polish too often will cause nail discoloration, and leave a terrible yellow tinge on your nails.
+Most nail polishes contain chemicals like formaldehyde and acetone that can erode your nails’ natural protein layer that protects your nails and using nail polish too often will cause nail discoloration, and leave a terrible yellow tinge on your nails.

 2. Opt for non-acetone polish removers

 Nail polish removers with formaldehyde or acetone are too harsh for your nails and it can cause your nails to dry out, leaving them prone to breakage.
 Instead, opt for non-acetone polish removers to clean off nail polish and you’ll have fresh and hydrated nails.

 In this way, your nails will always be strong and healthy in the long run.
 Read more – How to Keep Nail Polish Looking Fresh.

 Well-hydrated hands are healthy hands so nothing works better for healthy and strong nails in the winter than a regular moisturizer.
 In chilly weather both skin and nails become dry, rough, and cracked, that’s why applying moisturizer regularly will not only save your skin but also keep your nails protected.
 Next time you apply a cream to your hands, make sure to rub some into your nail beds and cuticles to keep them well-nourished and well-hydrated throughout the winter.